HadoopGenomics/Hadoop-BAM/README.txt

 ......................

-Hadoop-BAM can be run directly, outside Hadoop, as long as it and the Picard SAM-JDK and Hadoop .jar files ("sam-1.76.jar" and "picard-1.76.jar" and "hadoop-0.20.2-core.jar" for versions 1.76 and 0.20.2 respectively) as well as the Apache Commons CLI .jar provided by Hadoop ("lib/commons-cli-1.2.jar" for version 0.20.2) are in the Java class path.
+Hadoop-BAM can be run directly, outside Hadoop, as long as it and the Picard and Hadoop .jar files as well as the Apache Commons CLI .jar provided by Hadoop ("lib/commons-cli-1.2.jar" for version 1.1.2) are in the Java class path.
 In addition, depending on the Hadoop version, there may be more dependencies from the Hadoop lib/ directory.
 A command such as the following:

    java fi.tkk.ics.hadoop.bam.cli.Frontend